Table of Contents

 During your period of adjustment, you may run into a series of problems.
 Many people become obsessed with coffee as a way of managing their hunger pangs.
 Others suffer from severe food cravings, experience headaches, feel heartburn when eating, or lose some athletic performance.
 These symptoms should go away given enough time.

 Now that you have a pretty good idea of what to expect from this process, including its advantages and disadvantages, it is worth knowing a few important tips.
 Following these essential guidelines can help make your fast more effective and improve your results:

-- Avoid obsessing on it – Overthinking the deprivation of fasting makes it harder to manage.
+- Avoid obsessing over it – Overthinking the deprivation of fasting makes it harder to manage.